data-dot-all/dataall/pages/security.md

 Sagemaker studio is running on the VPC and subnets provided by the user.

-## **Application Security Model**
+## Application Security Model

-DATAHUB permission model is based on group membership inherited from the corporate IDP.
+data.all permission model is based on group membership inherited from the corporate IDP.

-Each object in DATAHUB will have
+Each object in data.all will have

 -   A **Creator** with full permissions on the object